braze-inc/braze-docs/_docs/_home/content_management.md

 ---
 nav_title: Content Management
-page_order: 4
+page_order: 2
 noindex: true
 ---

 # Content management

-> This is an overview for content management on Braze Docs.
-For walkthroughs on a specific topic, choose the related page from the navigation.
+> This is an overview of how content is managed on Braze Docs.
+For a walkthrough on a specific topic, choose its related page from the section navigation.

 ## Methodology